 He was persuasive because even in the face of what might reasonably be an annihilating enemy, he remained curious enough to find the common ground required to answer that question.

-A common ground it seems, that the Japanese High Command had explicitly requested.
+Finding an implicit, common ground it seems, is what the Japanese High Command had explicitly requested.
 Despite the fact that he was under enormous stress, he leaned into the High Command and answered their question by enveloping all those who were present at the tribunal in an envelope of “we-ness.”
 A brilliant, succinct, and powerful argument that was ultimately more than successful.

 Not only had the Reb assured that the Jews of Shanghai would remain unmolested, but he was also proffered a guarantee of safety from the Japanese High Command.